SmartlyDressedGames/Unturned-Docs/ItemAsset/GunAsset.md

 When using `Action Rocket`, the ranged weapon utilizes the physics projectile system.

-**Ballistic_Force** *float*: Required Measured in Newtons.
+**Ballistic_Force** *float*: Measured in Newtons.
 Applicable to the rocket action, and usage ignores all other advanced ballistic options.
 Defaults to 0.002.

 **Projectile_Explosion_Launch_Speed** *float*: Players caught within an area-of-effect explosion caused by the ranged weapon are launched at this speed.
 For example, this can be used to create velocity-related items like "rocket-jumping" mods.
 Defaults to `Player_Damage × 0.1`.